 In May 2014 the series co-sponsored a combined 3.7-mile run/1.8-mile walk to promote Lyme Disease Awareness.
 The initial event raised \$380 for treasury of the Class of 2017 at Shepaug Valley High School-Washington as well as additional money for Lyme Disease research.
 That second annual run in 2015 collected \$650 for the two funds.
-The event was held again in 2016 and in 2017 it generated \$332 for Lyme Disease Awareness and another \$100 for the Class of 2017's treasury.
+The event was held again in 2016, and in 2017 it generated \$332 for Lyme Disease Awareness and another \$100 for the Class of 2017's treasury.

 Each December since 2011 the runners have suggested that entrants bring an unwrapped toy to the final race of the season and then have contributed those items to needy children during the holiday season through the donation box at the Roxbury Market.
-About 20 toys were given in 2017.
+About 20 toys were given in 2017 and in 2018 26 toys were donated.

-In 2015 for the first time, the series collected pre-used clothing, which was donated to the Loaves & Fishes charity in New Milford, which in return provided \$60 to the series.
-A similar event was held in 2016 and 2017 and will be held again on November 25, 2018.
+In 2015 for the first time, the series collected pre-owned clothing, which was donated to the Loaves & Fishes charity in New Milford, which in return provided \$60 to the series.
+A similar event was held from 2016-2018.